-030543 - Human Body Systems A 030544 - Human Body Systems B Grades 11-12 Prerequisite: Grade C or better in Biology.
-Human Body Systems A required to take Part 2 B. Type of Credit: SC/EL Human Body Systems A is a lab-intensive course in which the relationship between form and function of the human body is emphasized.
+030543 - Human Body Systems A 030544 - Human Body Systems B Grade 12 or Teacher/Admin Approval Prerequisite: Chemistry and Grade C or better in Biology.
+Human Body Systems A required to take Part 2 B. Type of Credit: EL Human Body Systems A is a lab-intensive course in which the relationship between form and function of the human body is emphasized.
 Students will learn about the levels of organization within the body as well as the fundamental concepts of the integumentary, skeletal, muscular, nervous, endocrine and cardiovascular systems.
 College Now Course through LCC This course is the first in a two-part series in which students are dual-enrolled in Lane Community College course HP150 for 3 college credits.